Red-Jazz-AI/neural-network-ai/README.md

 Written in Python, it's relatively easy for most machine learning developers to learn and use.

-# Installion
+# Installation
-* Go to [PyTorch](https://pytorch.org/) and you should see a Installion area, simpley choose the settings that fit you best, and use the pip command that is given.
+* Go to [PyTorch](https://pytorch.org/) and you should see a Installion area, simply choose the settings that fit you best, and use the pip command that is given.
 * Then clone this repository or download it.

 # Usage